mlcommons/ck/README.md

 to quickly prototype ideas while automating, preserving, distributing, crowdsourcing and reproducing experiments.

+Thus, CK can complement existing technology such as Docker and VM Images as a higher-level light weight container with simple, extensible and unified API.

 Furthermore, CK simplifies connection of unified experiments to powerful predictive analytics tools such as scikit-learn and R (statistical analysis, data mining,  machine learning)